 There are many misconceptions about Rapid Detox.
 However, it’s best to know the facts.
 Check out the top five rapid detox myths.

 Why Can Rapid Detox Be a Problem for Dual Diagnosis Patients?

 This is especially crucial for dual diagnosis patients.
-A patient with a untreated mental or emotional disorder will likely need long term support.
+A patient with an untreated mental or emotional disorder will likely need long-term support.
 If untreated or undertreated, symptoms often lead to drug use as a way to lessen the emotional pain.
 For this reason, a dual diagnosis patient is high-risk for relapse if they don’t receive adequate treatment.

 Unfortunately, this situation is common.
 Based on the Surgeon General’s Report, over 40% of people with addiction have a dual diagnosis.
 Among these, less than half get treatment for even one of their conditions.

 Any detox program or traditional rehab can neglect a dual diagnosis.
 Meanwhile, rapid detox is often viewed as a “quick fix.”
 As such, these programs often neglect the psychological aspect of a patient’s condition.

 How Can You Make Rapid Detox Successful for Dual Diagnosis Patients?